MicrosoftDocs/windows-dev-docs/hub/apps/design/input/cortana-launch-a-background-app-with-voice-commands.md

 :::image type="content" source="images/cortana/cortana-overview.png" alt-text="Screenshot of Cortana launching foreground app":::

 To view an **Adventure Works** trip without **Cortana**, a user would launch the app and navigate to the **Upcoming trips** page.

-Using voice commands through **Cortana** to launch your app in the background, the user may instead just say, `Adventure Works, when is my trip to Las Vegas?`.
+Using voice commands through **Cortana** to launch your app in the background, the user may instead just say "Adventure Works, when is my trip to Las Vegas?".
 Your app handles the command and **Cortana** displays results along with your app icon and other app info, if provided.

 :::image type="content" source="images/cortana/cortana-backgroundapp-result.png" alt-text="Screenshot of Cortana with a basic query and result screen using the AdventureWorks app in the background":::

 The following basic steps add voice-command functionality and extend **Cortana** with background functionality from your app using speech or keyboard input.

-1. Create an app service (see [**Windows.ApplicationModel.AppService**](/uwp/api/Windows.ApplicationModel.AppService)) that **Cortana** invokes in the background.
+1. Create an app service (see [Windows.ApplicationModel.AppService](/uwp/api/Windows.ApplicationModel.AppService)) that **Cortana** invokes in the background.
 2. Create a VCD file.
 The VCD file is an XML document that defines all the spoken commands that the user may say to initiate actions or invoke commands when activating your app.
-See [**VCD elements and attributes v1.2**](/uwp/schemas/voicecommands/voice-command-elements-and-attributes-1-2).
+See [VCD elements and attributes v1.2](/uwp/schemas/voicecommands/voice-command-elements-and-attributes-1-2).
 3. Register the command sets in the VCD file when the app is launched.
 4. Handle the background activation of the app service and the running of the voice command.
 5. Display and speak the appropriate feedback to the voice command within **Cortana**.

 > [!TIP]
 > **Prerequisites**